 Decide whether to pay

-While some VPNs charge a monthly fee, a handful offer a free tier of service.
+While some VPNs charge a monthly fee, a handful offer a free tier.
 Be sure to read the features breakdown.
 A trial period can be a useful way of deciding a service is for you, but if a free service sounds too good to be true, chances are it probably is.

 Make sure you pick one that's trusted by others.
 You can check out our Best VPNs feature that details the top VPNs on the market.
 If you're looking for an alternative view or more details, fans of Reddit can check the VPNReviews subreddit to read some hands-on experiences.